Genomics-HSE/DAIseg.mex/README.md

 *  __all.chr22.vcf.gz{.tbi}__ files containing all reference genomes (Outgroup and Archaic) and observable samples with snps only (excluding indels, deletions etc.).
 The main reason of it is to avoid inconsistencies.

-* __output.txt__ is a  file
+* __out.eu.txt__ and __out.eu.txt__ are  files
 ```note
 [[[t_1,t_2], [t_3,t_4], [t_5,t_6]], [[t_2+1, t_3-1], [t_4+1, t_5-1]]]
 [[[t'_1,t'_2], [t'_3,t'_4], [t'_5,t'_6]], [[t'_2+1, t'_3-1], [t'_4+1, t'_5-1]]]
 ...
 ...
 ```
-where each two lines correspond to the one diploid sample from obs.samples.txt.
+where each two lines correspond to the one diploid sample from mex.txt with European and Native American ancestries correspodenly.